HenryXi/spring-boot/spring-boot-jdbc/etc/jdbctemplate query example.md

     }
 }
 ```
 Run the main method and request different address you can see how JdbcTemplate works.
+Want know how to
+build and run a Spring Boot project click [here](http://www.henryxi.com/build-a-restful-spring-project-in-1-minute).